Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 Implementing the Concatenator example using basic sdbus-c++ API layer
 ---------------------------------------------------------------------

-In the basic API layer, we already have abstractions for D-Bus connections, objects and object proxies, with which we can interact via their interface classes (`IConnection`, `IObject`, `IObjectProxy`), but, analogously to the underlying sd-bus C library, we still work on the level of D-Bus messages.
+In the basic API layer, we already have abstractions for D-Bus connections, objects and object proxies, with which we can interact via their interface classes (`IConnection`, `IObject`, `IProxy`), but, analogously to the underlying sd-bus C library, we still work on the level of D-Bus messages.
 We need to

   * create them,
   * serialize/deserialize arguments to/from them (thanks to many overloads of C++ insertion/extraction operators, this is very simple),